-Practice placements encourage you to take the occupational therapy theory you've learned and apply it to real life situations.
+Practice placements, or practice-based learning, encourages you to take the occupational therapy theory you've learned and apply it to real life situations.
 You will be supported by qualified occupational therapists, who are trained to assess and develop your practical skills.
 Your placements will be in different areas of practice, for example physical health and mental health settings with placements being primarily in the East Midlands.

 During your placement you will be supported by a tutor from the practice placement team.